ahmeterdem1/MLgebra/README.md

 deviation of the output increases when it is incorrect.
 And sometimes correct answers are also not confident outputs.

-Learning rate is in the verge of divergence.
+Learning rate is on the verge of divergence.
 Still searching for a better convergence.